-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 This salad, served with beans on toast, adds just the right amount of balance for a delicious southwestern meal.
 Get this Tex-Mex salad recipe.

-20. Spicy Mexican chicken soup (1 avocado)
+20. Spicy Mexican chicken soup

 Photo, Roberto Caruso.

-Perfect for the late days of winter, this zesty soup has a little kick of spice to help you warm up on cool evenings.
+Perfect for the late days of winter, this zesty soup has a hint of spice to help you warm up on cool evenings.
 Get this Mexican chicken soup recipe.

 21. Serrano chili ceviche